The annual Small Business Saturday®—as a retail and community event—is anything but small. In fact, Americans spent $23.3 billion last year.

-According to the Small Business Saturday 2020 Consumer Insights Survey, produced by American Express and the National Federation of Independent Business, online shopping is on the rise.
-On Small Business Saturday 56% of shoppers bought items online in 2020 compared to 43% in 2019.
-On top of this, more than 50% of Americans who reported shopping small said they supported a small business on social media.
+According to the Small Business Saturday 2021 Consumer Insights Survey, produced by American Express and the National Federation of Independent Business, online shopping is on the rise.
+On Small Business Saturday 58% of shoppers bought items online in 2021 compared to 56% in 2020.
+On top of this, more than 66% of consumers stated that Small Business Saturday encourages them to shop small for the rest of the year.

 What does this mean for your business on Small Business Saturday this year?
 It means you’ll want to make sure your website is updated and running smoothly.
 You’ll also want to use social media to promote special offers and sales.

 Before the next Thanksgiving weekend, learn everything you’ll need to know to make your Small Business Saturday a success.

 When Is Small Business Saturday 2022 and Why Does It Matter?

 Small Business Saturday 2022 happens on November 26.
 While the date for Small Business Saturday changes every year, it’s always the Saturday after Thanksgiving.
 This is a huge event for local small businesses during the holiday season.
 As most people know, national Small Business Saturday lands between Black Friday and Cyber Monday, which are two of the biggest consumer spending days of the year.
 However, most of that spending happens at large retail chains.

 Enter Small Business Saturday.
 Launched by American Express in 2010, this celebration of small businesses aims to inspire shoppers to support local businesses.
 Since its launch, the day has been fully adopted by consumers and the U.S. government alike, helping to spur the Shop Small® movement.
 In 2011, the U.S. Senate unanimously passed a resolution supporting Small Business Saturday and, in recent years, thousands of Neighborhood Champions have promoted the day, across all 50 states.